 Some doctors use a very technical definition for an “incomplete” injury.
 The International and American Spinal Injury Association (ASIA) defines an incomplete spinal cord injury as one in which the person has some spinal cord function preserved below the sacrum (below S5).

 A complete injury means that there is complete loss of sensation and muscle control below the level of the injury.
 Almost half of all spinal cord injuries are complete.
 Most spinal cord injuries, including complete injuries, result from bruising of the spinal cord or loss of blood flow to the cord and not from cutting of the cord.
 A complete injury does not mean that there is no hope of any improvement (see the treatment page).

 Diagnosing a spinal cord injury

-Whenever a person has had significant trauma to the head or neck, a spinal cord injury must be suspected until proven otherwise.
+Whenever a person has experienced significant trauma to the head or neck, a spinal cord injury must be suspected until proven otherwise.
 Precautions are taken by medical personnel to immobilize the spine (with a backboard and neck collar) until a physician has performed an examination.
-X-rays of the spine may be taken to look for any damage to the vertebrae (X-rays are good at showing bones but not soft tissues such as the spinal cord).
+X-rays of the spine can look for any damage to the vertebrae (X-rays are good at showing bones but not soft tissues such as the spinal cord).
 If a patient has symptoms or findings of a spinal cord injury, a CT scan or MRI will be performed.
 Those scans show much more detail than an X-ray.
 See page on imaging techniques for spinal cord injury diagnosis.

 While the level of a spinal cord injury is diagnosed when a patient is first admitted to the hospital, the level at which the survivor will be functioning after rehabilitation and therapy is likely to be better than the level at diagnosis (see the treatment section).